verbb/snipcart/docs/readme.md

 ---
 meta:
     - name: description
       content: Plugin setup guide, examples, and reference.
 ---

 # Snipcart Plugin for Craft CMS

 ![](../resources/hero.svg)

-One of the best things about [Snipcart](https://snipcart.com/) is how quickly it can be used to turn *any* site into a working store. **You don't even need this plugin to integrate with Snipcart,** it'll just help you get started faster and integrate more deeply later on.
+One of the best things about [Snipcart](https://snipcart.com/) is how quickly it can be used to turn _any_ site into a working store.
+The Snipcart plugin will help you get your store running even faster with Craft CMS and integrate more deeply, even if you've never used Snipcart.

 [[toc]]

 ## Features

-#### Quick store setup with convenient template tags and an optional Product Details field.
+### Super fast store setup.

+Use the included _Product Details_ field type and automatically handle things like unit conversion and quantity adjustment.

 ![Product Details Field](../resources/field-type.png)

+Add the cart system to your frontend, a cart link with an item count, and [simple or complex _Buy Now_ buttons](/templating/fields.md) with included Twig tags.

 ```twig
 {# include Snipcart JS #}